What are the duties of a support worker?

 Depending on the support you want to provide, you may or may not need qualifications, but in order to provide any kind of support, you certainly need an understanding of the role, the right outlook and basic skills you can draw upon.

 For instance, to provide social support and domestic assistance through Mable, you don’t need to have prior experience or any formal qualifications.
-However, to provide more complex supports, some of which are mentioned above, you do.
+However, to provide more complex supports (such as nursing), you do.

-As an independent support worker working through Mable, you have flexibility to run your own small business by choosing who you work with, the hours you work, what you charge for your services and importantly, you have the opportunity to create meaningful relationships with your clients.
+There are many benefits to working as a support worker.
+You have flexibility to run your own small business by choosing who you work with, the hours you work, what you charge for your services and importantly, you have the opportunity to create meaningful relationships with your clients.

 Find out more about the benefits of joining Mable as a support worker.